 Congressional elections were also held as part of the presidential election.
 The House of Representatives to the 39th United States Congress were elected.
 The Republican Party gained an impressive 50 seats, strongly increasing their majority over the Democrats.
 The National Union Party (Unionists) lost 7 seats, but still held 18 seats in the new Congress.
 The Unionists were from the border states (Maryland, Tennessee, and Kentucky, as thenew state of West Virginia).
 They were essentially Democrats who supported the War and union, but could not bring themselves to joining the Democrats, in part because many did not favor full emancipation.
 A complication in the new Congress was that the 39th Congress convened only after the President assasination.
 The Confederates states, with the exception of Mississippi, had accepted President Johnson's requirements for readmission to the Union and representation in Congress.
 These issues were of vitalmimportance because they potentially affected the fate of a constitutional amendment ending slavery--the 13th Amendment.
 It looked like passage had been blocked in the House because a two-thirds vote was required.
 The party break down was 134 Republicans, 18 Unioniss and 41 Democrts.
 This included 8 'vacanicies' filled by the readmission of Tennesse.
 The Republicans would never again so dominate the Congress.
 The Southern states rushed elections in 1865 so they could send Congressmnen ti the new Congress.
 The House of Representatives under the leadership of radical Republican Thaddeus Stevens omitted the southerners Representatives from the roll call, which had the effect of denying them admittance.
 The Republicans controlled Congress with veto proof majorities.
 With the southeners (all Democrats) admitted, they would have lost control.
 The Republican-controlled House then proceeded to discuss how to punish the rebellious South.
 Radical Republican Charles Sumner charged the southeners with committing 'state suicide'.

 The impact of a McClellan victory is not fully understood.
 Historians often say that McClelln would have ended the War.
 This is hard to believe.
-The Confexeracy was so totally defeated, that even McClellan would have failed to accept a Federal victory handed to him on a plate.
+The Confederacy was so totally defeated, that even McClellan would have failed to accept a Federal victory handed to him on a plate.
 Often not considered is the 4 months gap between the election (Novembrr 1864)and the inaguration of a new president (March 1865).
-There is no dobt that Lkincoln and his military commanders (Grant abd ShermanO would have used this time to complete the Federal victory.
-In fact Lee surrendered only 1 month after Lincoln;s inaguration.
+There is no dobt that Lincoln and his military commanders (Grant and Sherman) would have used this time to complete the Federal victory.
+In fact Lee surrendered only 1 month after Lincolnls inaguration.
 What McClellan would have done is to rescind the Emancipation Proclamation, believing that this would bring the Southern states back in the Union.
-This of course acted to convince Lincoln who already was seeing that only a constitutional amendment would end slavery once and for all.
+This of course acted to convince Lincoln that a constitutional amendment would end slavery once and for all.
 And a lame-duck President Lincoln would have never got the 13th Amndment ending slavery through the House of Representatives.
-There would have been no 14th Amendment making blacks citizens or 15th amendment guaranteeing viting rights.
+There would have been no 14th Amendment making blacks citizens or 15th amendment guaranteeing voting rights.